commit-panda/SandraManyarkiy/README.md

 - 👋 Hey!
 Sandra here
 - 👀 I’m interested in game logic, game development
-- I have experience with HTML, CSS, PHP, C# and Java
+- Front-End and Back-End Developer
-- 🌱 I am currently learning JavaScript
+- 🌱 Currently learning Laravel
-- Python next
+- //
 - //💞️ I’m looking to collaborate on...
 - //📫 How to reach me...